thacherT1D/webdevstuff/Promises/Promises.desc.md

 console.log('Waiting for the asynchronous I/O operation to complete...');
 ```

+### Exercise

+Turn to a neighbor and explain what a promise is and how it works in your own words (a diagram may be helpful).
+Explain why a promise is important.

+## How do chained promises work?

 ```text
 ┌── new Promise(executor) ──┐                  ┌── then(onFulfilled) ──┐                    ┌────── new Promise() ──────┐